Humanizing the Global, Globalizing the Human: Inequalities

 "A Bio-Social Strategy for TB Elimination"

-Salmaan A. Keshavjee, Associate Professor of Global Health and Social Medicine, Harvard Medical School.
+Salmaan A. Keshavjee, Professor of Global Health and Social Medicine, Harvard Medical School.
 Dr. Keshavjee's research spans four areas: (1) multi-drug resistant tuberculosis (MDR-TB) treatment and policy; (2) health-sector reform and access to health care and medical technology in transitional societies, with a special focus on countries of the former Soviet Union (Central Asia and the Russian Federation); (3) the role of non-governmental organizations in globalization and the formation of trans-border civil society; and (4) modernity, social institutions, civil society, and health in the Middle East and Central Asia.
 In addition to being an active clinician, his methodological expertise is in ethnography, participant-observation, and qualitative interview techniques.

 Thursday February 28